NU, the Depiction of Women

 Jan 28th, 2019 • Uncategorised

-In this post I am reviewing my photography with naked women, mainly a vehicle for self reflection.
-The photography of women has been a significant part of my photography since 1970.
+In this post I am reviewing my photography with naked women, which has been a significant part of my photography in small groups of images since 1970.
+It has not been a continuous practice.

 Writing this was triggered from a line in Julian Bowron's speech to open the final iteration of my second twenty four year survey show at Mandurah Alcoa Gallery.
 In this comment Julian referred to the danger that my work is given less regard because of my work with women.
 As though there is a generally held view that the depiction of nature is good, but depicting women is not.
 The implication being that women are not part of nature . . . !